crystal-lang/rfcs/text/0002-execution-contexts.md

 The following are the potential contexts that Crystal could implement in stdlib.

 **Concurrent Context**: fibers will never run in parallel, they can use simpler and faster synchronization primitives internally (no atomics, no thread safety) and still communicate with other contexts with the default thread-safe primitives (e.g. `Channel`); the drawback is that a blocking fiber will block the other fibers from progressing.
-The concurrency limitation doesn't mean that the fibers will keep running on the same system thread forever.
+This concurrency limitation however does not guarantee that fibers stay on the same system thread.

 **Parallel Context**: fibers will run in parallel and may be resumed by any thread, the number of schedulers and threads can grow or shrink, schedulers may move to another thread (M:N schedulers:threads) and steal fibers from each others; the advantage is that fibers that can run should be able to run, as long as a thread is available (i.e. no more starving threads) and we can be shrink the number of schedulers;